gaborbernat/bernat-tech/content/posts/blazing-fast-html-parser/index.md

 maps each special byte to its growth and [`vaddvq_u8`](https://arm-software.github.io/acle/neon_intrinsics/advsimd.html) performs the horizontal sum.
 A clean block costs a few instructions without a branch.

-When the measurement returns zero, the input needs no replacement:
+A zero measurement means the input needs no replacement:

 ```c
 if (extra == 0) {